 Your growing baby and womb puts pressure on your body.
-This can creates extra fluid and slow your blood circulation.
+This can create extra fluid and slow your blood circulation.

-As the day goes on, the lower parts of your body will begin to hold or retain water especially your feet and ankles.
+As the day goes on, the lower parts of your body such as your feet or ankles will begin to hold or retain water.
 This may be worse in hot weather or if you have been standing.

 - rest with your feet up when you can